whoJake/Volumetric-Clouds/README.md

 # Volumetric-Clouds
-[WIP] Everything needed to author and display volumetric clouds.
+Everything needed to author and display volumetric clouds.
 This includes generating the tileable noise textures needed.
 Everything from the noise generation to the cloud rendering raymarcher is written from scratch.

 ## Latest showcase